phynance/pricing-conditional-Asian-option-MC-method-/README.md

 B = 1.5 ;    % 50% observation barrier
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```
-Here, we follow the setting as done by BNP Paribas, where the observation is set to be 50% of the exercise price.
+Here, we follow the setting as done by BNP Paribas, in which the observation barrier is set to be 50% of the exercise price.
 M is the number of simulations of asset paths you want.
-Here 10^5 of asset paths are simulate.
+Here 10^5 of asset paths are simulated.

 2. It is also worth noticing the values of I and J are set to be zero at time-zero case.